Power BI JSON Connector

 Video Tutorial - Integrate JSON data in Power BI

-JSON integration in Power BI - How to configure connection for
+JSON integration in Power BI - How to configure the connection for

-JSON Driver (Authentication / Query Language / Examples / Driver UI) - Using
+ZappySys JSON Driver (Authentication / Query Language / Examples / Driver UI) - How to use the

 Create ODBC Data Source (DSN) based on ZappySys JSON Driver

-To get data from Json using Power BI we first need to create a DSN - Data Source - which will access data from Json, which later will be able to get using Power BI.
-Perform these steps:-
+To get data from JSON using Power BI we first need to create a DSN (Data Source) which will access data from JSON.
+We will later be able to read data using Power BI.
+Perform these steps:

 -